List of BanG Dream! characters: Kasumi Toyama

 Prior to forming Poppin'Party, Kasumi spends her first weeks of high school searching for the Star Beat, including trying out every club activity.
 Eventually, she discovers the Random Star at the pawnshop owned by Arisa's family, and a performance by Glitter Green at live house Space ultimately convinces her to start her own band.
-Despite her upbeat disposition, she takes failure hard, losing her voice due to stress after being told she was the worst-performing band member during their audition at Space.
+Despite her cheerful disposition, she takes failure hard, losing her voice due to stress after being told she was the worst-performing band member during their audition at Space.
 Her friends motivate her to overcome her struggles and continue singing, which ultimately succeeds when they pass their second audition and perform in the final show at the live house.
 As Poppin'Party's leader, she spearheads much of the band's activities and interactions with other groups, including helping live house CiRCLE organize the Girls Band Party and serving as Hanasakigawa's first-year representative at the end of her first year.
+During her senior year of high school, she becomes an employee at RiNG, a subsidiary live house of CiRCLE.

 She is voiced by Aimi.
 In the English dub, Juliet Simmons voices Kasumi.

 Contrary to her happy-go-lucky nature in the finalized version, Kasumi is a shy and reserved girl in Star Beat.
 After being ridiculed for sensing the Star Beat and singing "Twinkle, Twinkle Little Star" as a child, she becomes withdrawn as she enters high school, but wishes to change herself by rediscovering the Star Beat.
 Upon finding the guitar at Arisa's pawnshop, she is recruited into becoming the protagonist of Arisa's "game" BanG_Dream!.
 As she learns the instrument, she regains her confidence in performing.